Learning Disabilities (LD)

 Further work is required to ensure that health inequalities for people with learning disabilities are reduced.
 This will include reporting on, and improving as necessary, cervical and breast screening rates and ensuring regular hearing and vision checks.

 It is known that people with learning disabilities (LD) can be at risk of earlier death and poorer health although life expectancy is increasing.
 Updating our information on those with learning disabilities is a priority.
-A gap is also noted with respect to adult ADHD.

 For data and information relating to ,accommodation for people with learning disabilities, please see our Housing and LD webpage.